 Introduction to fluid forces and their application to power transfer.
 Emphasis on troubleshooting and repair of hydraulic systems.
-To include schematic terminology, construction, circuit analysis and testing of the hydraulic system.
-This unit will also expand the student's knowledge of hydraulic braking and steering systems.
-Prerequisite: DIM 122, DIM 123, DIM 125 This course meets for 8 weeks.
+To include schematic terminology, construction, circuit analysis and testing of the hydraulic

 DIM 213 Diesel Engine Rebuilding 3 credits Technology 3 class hours, 9 lab hours